What are Shared Short Codes?

-One of the only drawbacks of SMS shortcodes is the fact that they can be pricey.
-Shared shortcodes helped to mitigate costs by allowing organizations to share one single short code.
+One of the only drawbacks of SMS short codes is the fact that they can be pricey.
+Shared shortcodes helped to mitigate costs by allowing organizations to share one single shortcode.
 This means that different teams in your company could use one code, and organize your campaigns around keywords.
 If you are trying to check out SMS texting or have a limited budget, shared short codes used to be the industry standard.
-Unfortunately, shared shortcodes also come with a number of drawbacks, which have caused wireless carriers to begin shutting them down.
+Unfortunately, shared shortcodes also come with a number of drawbacks, which is why wireless carriers have started to shut them down.

 Drawbacks